 Wausau Bird Club meets the first Monday of every month.
 From September – May, meetings are held at the Universalist/Unitarian Church, 504 South Grant Street, Wausau, Wisconsin from 6:30 – 8:30 pm.
 From June thru August, meetings are held in local parks and include a bird walk.

-Monday, March 5 Meeting canceled.
+Monday, March 5 Meeting canceled due to blizzard.

 Saturday, January 13 – Impromptu Snowy Owl Trip – Club members met at at the Wild Birds Unlimited parking lot at 7:30 am and drove to western Marathon County in search of snowy owls.
 They saw one snowy owl on their way out of town near Menards Building Center on Wausau’s West Side and another one in western Marathon county.
 The group also stopped at Kate Srozinski’s house to the Eastern Screech Owl inhabiting the next box in her back yard.